Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Methods

+where $[V_l]_{k,d}$ is the submatrix along the diagonal of $V_l$, starting at row and column index $k$ and extending to $k+d$, and $(v)_{k,d}$ is a subvector of vector $v$ corresponding to indices $k, \dots , k+d$.
+Because ${\pmb {\hat b}_1}$ and ${\pmb {\hat b}_2}$ are fit on different strata of data and therefore independent, their covariances are additive.
+Parameterizing the stratum-specific models into a single model with strata-smooth interactions poses no gain in statistical efficiency since the flexibility needed to perform the desired inference renders fitted values and log-likelihoods identical to the approach with stratum-specific models.
+The proposed collection of test statistics $\{T_k \}$ can be shown to exhibit the following asymptotic behavior: \begin{lemma} $T_k$ is asymptotically distributed $\chi_{d+1}^2$ under $H_k^0$, that is $({\pmb b_1} - {\pmb b_2})_{k,d} ={\pmb 0}$, choosing the tuning parameter by REML or GCV and using either the frequentist or Bayesian covariance estimator. \end{lemma}

-where $(v)_{k,d}$ for vector $v$ is the elements of that vector with indices $k, \dots , k+d$. $T_k$ is a quadratic form which we revisit later.
-Call its associated p-value $p_k$, obtained against the $\chi_{d+1}^2$ null distribution.
-There are $m_T$ such test statistics and p-values, one for each hypothesis of region-wise equivalence of the two strata.
+We show Lemma \ref{lem:consistency} in the Supplementary Material, which depends on rotation of the covariance matrix and the influence of penalization vanishing asymptotically.
+By comparing $T_k$ against $\chi_{d+1}^2$ one obtains p-values $p_k$ distributed uniform under the null hypothesis.
+There are $m_T$ such test statistics and p-values, one for each hypothesis of region-wise ${\mathcal R_k}$ equivalence of the two strata.

-Formulation of the test statistic makes clear that $([V_1]_{k,d} + [V_2]_{k,d})$ must be inverted for each $k\in \{1, \dots , m_T\}$.
-Since adjacent submatrices overlap by all but one index, it is intuitive that one can reuse information in one inversion to simplify the next.
-The manageable computational burden of the inversion of a sequence of modestly sized adjacent matrices decreases by performing an appropriate rank 1 deletion and addition to generate each subsequent inverse, see the Supplementary Material for detail \citep{lange_numerical_2010}.
-Doing so puts computation on the order of $O(2m_T(d+1)^2 + (d+1)^3)$ rather than $O(m_T(d+1)^3)$, which is a meaningful reduction for even small $d$ when $m_T$ is large as in our setting.
-After performing these tests there is one test statistic $T_k$ for each knot-defined region ${\mathcal R_k}$ and corresponding p-value $p_k$.
+Calculating the test statistics according to (\ref{quad_eqn}) requires that $[V_1]_{k,d} + [V_2]_{k,d}$ be inverted along a sliding window of sets of parameters for each $k\in \{1, \dots , m_T\}$.
+Since adjacent submatrices overlap except on one index, one can reuse information from one inversion to simplify the next.
+By performing an appropriate rank 1 deletion and addition to generate each subsequent inverse, one can reduce the manageable computational burden from $O(m_T(d+1)^3)$ to $O(2m_T(d+1)^2 + (d+1)^3)$, which is a meaningful reduction for small $d$ when $m_T$ is large as in our setting.